allforclimate/concord/README.md

 # Concord

-An all in one solution for DAOs
+An all-in-one solution for DAOs

 ## Motivation